agvoron/tetris/README.md

 With this project, I don't need to design anything, so the creative element is removed and I can focus on implementing stuff.
 I'd like to learn a bit more LibGDX as I go.

+05/08/2022: Getting to the point where remaining things on the list are less interesting/don't provide a learning opportunity.
+Gonna wrap a few loose ends up & archive this guy!

 ## Goals
 * ~Title Screen~
     * ~Asset loading bar~